 The near STEM route is for admission of mathematics, physics, astrophysics or other relevant first degree candidates and whose programme would have made extensive use of applied mathematics to design and explain engineering and/or scientific concepts.
 After accreditation of prior experiential learning (APEL) at Level 5, you will spend three semesters studying towards a General Engineering Transition Masters with the opportunity to specialise in the above options at Level 6 and/or 7.

 To obtain a Master's degree, you will need to complete an in-depth independent research project.

-Our enthusiastic staff is always looking for new ways to enhance your learning experience and over recent years, we have won national awards for our innovative teaching ideas.
-In addition our staff are active in research and useful elements of it are reflected on the learning experience.
-Learning tools such as StudyNet, unique to the University of Hertfordshire, are extremely useful for the learning environment of the student.
+Our enthusiastic staff are always looking for new ways to enhance your learning experience and over recent years, we have won national awards for our innovative teaching ideas.
+In addition, our staff are active in research which is reflected in your learning experience.

 *Tuition fees are charged annually.
 The fees quoted above are for the specified year(s) only.
 Fees may be higher in future years, for both new and continuing students.
 Please see the University’s Fees and Finance Policy (and in particular the section headed “When tuition fees change”), for further information about when and by how much the University may increase its fees for future years.

 The University of Hertfordshire offers a great choice of student accommodation, on campus or nearby in the local area, to suit every student budget.

 An honours degree (at least 2:2 or above).